Sales Territory

 2. Balance Territories by Opportunity Potential, Not Just Geography

-For example, a densely populated urban area may have more customers, but if the overall potential (in terms of deal size or client growth) is low, then that territory might not be as lucrative as a less-populated area with high-value prospects.
+A densely populated urban area may have more customers, but if average deal size is low, the territory may underperform compared to a less-populated area with high-value prospects.
+Balancing by opportunity prevents saturation in some zones and starvation in others.

 3. Revisit Maps Regularly: Quarterly or Half-Yearly

-• Account for new data (e.g., new customers, changes in customer needs)
+• Account for new customers and changes in client needs.

 4. Get Reps Involved to Ensure Buy-In and Practical Insights